-The HCCA states that "a person may, while capable, express wishes with respect to treatment, admission to a care facility or a personal assistance service" [HCCA, s.
-5].
+The HCCA states that "a person may, while capable, express wishes with respect to treatment, to or confining in a care facility or a personal assistance service" [HCCA 2017 c.25, Sched.
+5, s.
+57].
 Expressed wishes must be followed even if the patient/client subsequently becomes incapable.